eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 mind: it is context-free, it can be parsed from a grammar, no ["lexer hack"][lexerhack] or [strange ad-hoc ambiguity-resolution mechanisms][vexing] are needed.
 The pragmatics of the syntax are designed to minimize confusion and ambiguity.
-Anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators --- arithmetic, comparison, bitwise, Boolean
---- and mixing them together creates room for error (what does `x ^ y && z / w` evaluate to?).
+Consider the problem of operator precedence: anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators --- arithmetic, comparison, bitwise, Boolean --- and mixing them together creates room for error (what does `x ^ y && z / w` evaluate to?).
 So in Austral there is simply no operator precedence: any binary expression deeper than one level is fully parenthesized.
 You have to type more, but we are not typists, we are programmers, and our task is to communicate _to others_ what we want computers to do.
 When in doubt: simplify.

 This isn't for everyone.
 But it is for me, because after ten years in the industry, the last thing I want is power, what I want are fewer nightmares.